 A. The Progression and Awards Board recommendations indicate that the research student has been experiencing difficulties in progressing in a timely manner;

-B. The request is submitted to Academic Services normally at least three months before the end of the maximum candidature;
+B. The request is submitted to Education Services normally at least three months before the end of the maximum candidature;

 C. All supporting documents necessary for an extension request are supplied.